Pickhandle barracuda

-The Pickhandle barracuda (Sphyraena jello) is called this because the dark marks along its sides look like the thick ends of pickaxe handles.
+The pickhandle barracuda (Sphyraena jello) is a species of barracuda found throughout the Indo-Pacific region.
+Its common name derives from the dark marks along its sides, which look like the thick ends of pickaxe handles.
 Sea anglers sometimes colloquially shorten the name to "pick".
-Among its many names are Banded Barracuda, Yellowtail Barracuda, and Sea Pike.
+Other common names for the species include banded barracuda, yellowtail barracuda, and sea pike.

-Morphology and Biology
+Morphology and biology

-The silver body of the Pickhandle barracuda is outlined with approximately 20 wavy bars along the body of the fish, along with the dark marks.
+The silver body of the pickhandle barracuda is outlined with approximately 20 wavy bars along the body of the fish, along with the dark marks.
 These dark markings fade under preservation.
-There is also a yellow caudal fin on the fish.
-One of its many features similar to other Barracuda is its underbite.
+The tail fin is yellow in colour.
+Like many other barracuda, the jaws have an underbite.